top of page

 4. Lost time

-Time between tasks can add up, especially as we tend to get sidetracked by something else on our way back to the original piece of work.
-Some studies say it can take as long as 23 minutes to return to the original task (Mark et al., 2008).
+Time between tasks can add up, especially as we tend to get ourselves sidetracked by something else on our way back to the original piece of work.
+Some studies have found it can take as long as 23 minutes to return to the original task (Mark et al., 2008).

-On top of this, each time we go back to the interrupted work, we have to remember what we were doing and what we thought about it, before we can get going again.
+On top of this, when we do eventually get back to the interrupted task, we have to remember what we were doing and what we thought about it, before we can get going again.

 5. Mental overwhelm